 The process of smelting gold requires a furnace, microwave kiln, or torch.
 Melting means to change something from a solid to a liquid by the application of heat.
 When the heat is removed, the melted material returns to its solid state.
 Its chemical content has not been changed.
 Smelting, however, is a metallurgical term.
 It refers to "burning off" the impurities that your gold might be mixed with, resulting in nearly pure gold.

 Most people melt gold-bearing material in a crucible with a mixture of flux (such as silica and borax).
 Many natural forms of gold contain impurities, so a flux is required to collect them and remove them from the gold.
 Fluxes also help to hold together fine gold particles.
 The crucibles used for melting your gold must stand up to the fluxes being used, and crucibles made of graphite carbon are the most common type used.
 There are many options for shapes and molds to pour your molten gold into.
-More information on smelting gold here.
+Small kiln kits for melting gold found here.

 If you have small sized gold and/or it's mixed with other materials, you'll find that it is much easier to handle, sell, or store once it is melted down into a single button or bar.
 Scrap jewelry gold can be handled the same way and melted down onto a single piece.